AmnElDawla/OasisPro/README.md

 # OasisPro

+## Notice

+To get the most updated version of the project, please type in gnome-terminal in the folder that you created as repo for the project the following command: `git pull`.

 ## Important files:

 Please download, review, and read the following necessary files (the specification document will be added after consultation with the client) provided to us by our customer (client):